A New Great Wall -- Built Upward

 While LandSpace grabbed headlines with its methane breakthrough, Galactic Energy has been methodically building something arguably just as impressive: a reliable, high-cadence commercial launch service.
 Founded in 2018 and headquartered in Beijing, Galactic Energy developed the Ceres-1, a small solid-fueled rocket capable of delivering approximately 400 kilograms to a 500-kilometer sun-synchronous orbit.

-Ceres-1 has become one of the most frequently flown private Chinese rockets, with seven or more successful launches completed.
+Ceres-1 has become the most-flown Chinese private orbital rocket.
+By the end of 2025, Galactic Energy had completed 17 successful Ceres-1 launches and delivered over 70 satellites — a reliability moat no other Chinese private operator can match.
+Cadence has been strong throughout 2024 and 2025, including a record five flights in calendar 2024 alone, split across the Jiuquan land base and the Haiyang sea-launch barge.
 That track record of reliability is critically important.
-In the commercial launch market, customers do not just want raw performance -- they want confidence that their payload will reach orbit on schedule.
+In the commercial launch market, customers do not just want raw performance — they want confidence that their payload will reach orbit on schedule.
 Galactic Energy has been delivering that confidence.

 But the company is not standing still.
 Galactic Energy has also conducted China's first private sea launch, demonstrating a capability that only a handful of organizations worldwide have mastered.
 Sea launch offers significant advantages: it allows rockets to be launched from equatorial latitudes for maximum payload performance, reduces range safety concerns, and opens up more flexible scheduling.
-Beyond Ceres-1, Galactic Energy is developing Pallas-1, a larger liquid-fueled vehicle designed for reusability, targeting first flight in the near term.
-The company has secured hundreds of millions of dollars in funding across multiple rounds.
+Beyond Ceres-1, Galactic Energy is developing Pallas-1, a kerolox liquid-fueled medium-lift vehicle designed for reusability — and Pallas-2, a heavier-class variant.
+A September 2025 Series D round implied a roughly $2.1B valuation, and the company is currently in pre-IPO counseling with the China Securities Regulatory Commission.
+The Pallas-1 debut flight is the single largest near-term catalyst for the company's public-market story.

 iSpace China: The Trailblazer